The key to a faster marathon is developing STAMINA

 More good news

 You don’t need to push above this lactate threshold too often or for very long to stimulate adaptation.
-Although your lactate threshold is the pace you could hold for about an hour, you only need to exceed this effort level for 20-25 minutes, once a week for maximum benefit.
+Although your lactate threshold is the pace you could hold for up to an hour, you only need to exceed this effort level for 20-25 minutes, once a week for maximum benefit.
 Anything more has rapidly diminishing effect.

 How to perform a lactate threshold run